 If you have a little wiggle room, you’ll live like royalty in the still-affordable Residence Hirsher.
 Right in the Old Town but situated high enough on the hill to have great views, you’ll love the room sizes and value for the money at this classy hotel.

 Day 5 – Getting to know Brasov

 Start the day at La Birou Bistro – This cozy breakfast place is right in the Old Town and has incredible breakfast, brunch, and coffee options for a very affordable price.
-They’re known for their good service and ambiance, and if you’ve got a sweet tooth, you don’t want to miss their photo-worthy pancakes.
+They’re known for their excellent service and ambiance, and if you’ve got a sweet tooth, you don’t want to miss their photo-worthy pancakes.

 Hike Tampa mountain for the best view in Brasov- Ascending Tampa mountain was one of the highlights of my time in Brasov.
-The town of Brasov is nestled up against Tampa mountain and the iconic “Brasov” sign is at the top.
+The town of Brasov is nestled up against Tampa mountain, and the iconic “Brasov” sign is at the top.
 You can walk from Old Town to the base of Tampa Mountain in about ten minutes.
 From there, you can either take a 45-minute hike to the top on well-maintained paths or take the cable car to the top (costs about 3 Euros).

 There are two lookout points on Tampa mountain.
-You can spend time walking around the Brasov sign or you can keep walking another five minutes up the trail for the best lookout point of Brasov.
+You can spend time walking around the Brasov sign, or you can keep walking another five minutes up the trail for the best lookout point of Brasov.
 Don’t forget to bring water and your camera!

 Day 6 – Take A Day Trip To Dracula’s Castle

 When people hear about Transylvania, many automatically think of Dracula.
 The Bran Fortress, also known as Dracula’s castle, is a medieval fortress in Transylvania and the perfect way to end your Bucharest and Brasov Itinerary.